BrandenStoberReal/ST-Tracking-Engine/README.md

 1. Clone the repository to your SillyTavern extensions directory
 2. Install dependencies: `npm install`
 3. Make changes to the source files in the `/src` directory
-4. Use `npm run lint` to check code quality
+4. Build the project: `npm run build`
 5. Use `npm test` to run tests

+See [AGENTS.md](AGENTS.md) for detailed coding guidelines, build commands, and project conventions.

 ### 🧪 Testing

-The project includes a comprehensive testing suite using Jest.
+The project includes a comprehensive testing suite using Jest with jsdom environment.
 The tests handle the browser-dependent nature of the SillyTavern extension:

 - ✅ Tests for utility functions (validation, string processing)
 - ✅ Tests for the Outfit Store state management system
-- ✅ Mock-based tests for extension initialization
+- ✅ Tests for extension initialization and core functionality
-- ✅ Jest configuration with jsdom environment
 - ✅ Mock implementations of browser APIs and SillyTavern context

 | Command                 | Description                    |